 There are numerous options available for office layouts, each suited to your different business needs, the available floor space, building facilities, and your budget.
-Let’s look at some of the main types now.
+Let’s take a look at some of the main types.

 Your business may need some amount of private office space.
-For example, your employees may work with confidential information, so you need the security of a separate space, or you may need to hold private meetings where there’s no risk of eavesdropping.
+For example, your employees may work with confidential information, so you need the security of a separate space, or you may need to hold private meetings in a private — and imposing — environment.

-What’s more, while the quiet of a private space can increase productivity in some individuals thanks to a lack of interruptions, these offices create literal barriers of communication between coworkers, which can slow down the workflow of a business as a whole.
+What’s more, while the quiet of a private space can increase productivity in some individuals thanks to a lack of interruptions, the distance put by this type of office space between employees can slow down cooperation in the long run.

 Open Office Spaces

 While some studies build a case against open-plan office space, you can build communication and collaboration between your employees with a well-designed open plan office.
-Closely-linked teams can be positioned close to one another, keeping foot traffic to a minimum, whilst still keeping channels of communication open.
+Teams that constantly collaborate can be positioned close to one another, keeping foot traffic to a minimum, whilst still keeping channels of communication open.

 In addition, open plan offices have the highest capacity to optimize available floor space and sources of natural light.